 Is progestin-only contraception safer than the Pill?

-Opill may be more likely to receive speedy FDA approval because progestin-only pills are commonly viewed as a safer alternative to the Pill (which, after all, is a known carcinogen).
+Opill likely received a somewhat speedier FDA approval because progestin-only pills are commonly viewed as a safer alternative to the Pill (which, after all, is a known carcinogen).
 This is because the synthetic estrogen in the Pill is the main culprit for its most serious and potentially deadly adverse effects, like blood clots, heart attacks, and stroke.

 Progestin is also known to decrease bone density, putting women at a higher risk for osteoporosis and bone fractures.
 Along with all forms of hormonal birth control, progestin increases the risk of depression .
 The FDA additionally lists high blood pressure as a side effect.
-As discussed above, the mini-pill also alters the endometrium and may lead, over time, to atrophy —an important consideration for women who plan to eventually get pregnant .
+This 2022 study found an increased risk of ulcerative colitis in current users of progestin-only pills .
+As discussed above, the mini-pill also alters the endometrium and may lead, over time, to uterine lining atrophy, which can make it harder to conceive in the future .

 A laundry list of less severe side effects also accompanies use of the mini-pill.
 More than 5% of women in the clinical trials for Opill reported the following adverse reactions: headache, dizziness, nausea, increased appetite, abdominal pain, cramps and bloating, fatigue, vaginal discharge, dysmenorrhea (painful menstruation), nervousness, backache, breast discomfort, and acne.